Fraunhofer-ITMP/AMR-KG/data/AMR/README.md

 # Directory details
 This is a GDPR compliant data collection repository.
-Here, you can add you personal information in a comma-seperated version (CSV) file.
-This simply means that the information in these files would be seperated by a comman ( , ).
+Here, you can add you personal information in a comma-separated version (CSV) file.
+This simply means that the information in these files would be separated by a comma ( , ).

 For example: